 The Portuguese are very friendly, when you engage them.
 As several bicyclists passed us on the riverwalk, one called out to us, "Good Morning!"
 I returned the salutation with "Bom dia," and I got a hearty a thumbs up in return!

-The town looks lovely, and we soon found Christina's, a very inviting place.
+The town is lovely, and we soon found a very inviting pastry shop.
 Here are the boys, selecting a table.
 We were soon scarfing down empanadas and more pastel de nata!
-Sadly, Christina's did not survive the pandemic, but there are cafe's you will pass, right along the waterfront.

 While taking our break, our Swiss friend, desiring to lighten his load, started tearing pages out of his guide book that he no longer needed!
 He confessed that he had two books, and he already ditched one back at the hotel in Verdelha.